 The TextAttachment class supports methods to define either a static file's path or a connection to an incoming text stream.(see the following example snippet):

-Completing the test script
+Complete the test script

-When using asynchronous reporting events (default, see here) you should add the following command to the script after closing the automation driver (for example RemoteWebDriver, ChromeDriver, or AppiumDriver):
+When using asynchronous reporting events (default, see here), you should add the following command to the script after closing the automation driver (for example RemoteWebDriver, ChromeDriver, or AppiumDriver):

 This allows the asynchronous events to complete before closing the test program, which will guarantee that your report includes all test information.

-Retrieve the Report's Link
+Retrieve the report link

 Use the getReportURL method to retrieve the link to the STR.